mhellnerdev/devops/README.md

 - docker exec -it <containter id> /bin/bash

 - docker tag <old image> <new image> - useful for when you make changes inside the container
+- docker commit - commits changes to new tag